From Sonic Retro

-Chronologically, the Chaos Emerald's first appearance in the series was at the Mystic Ruins emerald shrine, during the time of Tikal and Pachacamac.
+Chronologically, the Chaos Emerald's first appearance in the series was at the Ancients's spaceships before the escape from their home planet to avoid their certain decimation, locked inside tools called Chaos Engines that harnessed the power of the emeralds to power their own spaceships and advanced machinery such as the Titans.
+The first instance of them on the hands of the echidna tribe was at Mystic Ruins emerald shrine, during the time of Tikal and Pachacamac.
 They were originally known as only "the Seven Emeralds" that could grant wishes.
 The Emeralds earned their "chaos" name on account of the destruction and mayhem they brought to the Knuckles Clan.
 Their backstory after that event is inconsistent and varies between games, but usually involve them resting on islands.
 In modern times, the Emeralds can be found in a variety of different places, but usually located in a Special Stage - bizarre pocket dimensions that the gems seem to weave around themselves.

 The number, color, and shape of the Emeralds were at first inconsistent between games, but from Sonic 3 onward, they were 'finalized' as being 7 brilliant cut gemstones, colored red, green, blue, cyan, purple, yellow, and white.